THE MARMALADE AWARDS & FESTIVAL

 Hotel, Restaurant and B&B Awards

 These Awards are for anyone who runs an establishment that serves their very own homemade marmalade!
 A crucial component to any meal out, or holiday visit, we want to shout about the people going that extra mile to ensure their guests get the very best.
 To find out more about the Hotel, Restaurant and B&B Awards, CLICK HERE.
 To join the mailing list and be notified about the Hotel, Restaurant and B&B Awards, CLICK HERE.

 The Marmalade Awards are made possible through the generous support of Fortnum & Mason.

 The Marmalade Awards – what are they all about?

 These quirky awards were founded in 2005 by Jane Hasell-McCosh with the initial idea of preserving, growing and widening one of the most British of customs – making marmalade.
 They have gone on to generate a following far beyond Jane’s wildest expectations and have humour and a life of their own, inspiring people from all over the world to get involved.

-To date the Dalemain Marmalade Awards & Festival have raised over £200,000 for Hospice at Home.
-In 2017 the money raised from amateur entry fees will go to Hospice at Home and Marie Curie Scotland.
-All the proceeds from the amateur entry fees go direct to these charities.
+To date the Dalemain Marmalade Awards & Festival have raised over £270,000 for Hospice at Home.
+In 2021 our key beneficiary is Hospice at Home Carlisle & the North Lakes.
+All the proceeds from the amateur entry fees go direct to charity.